superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

     }

-The last thing which is required to make use of your new factory service is to add it to the configuration in your config file under the ``factory`` node:
+The last thing required to make use of your new factory service is to add it to the configuration file, under the ``factory`` node:

 .. code-block:: yaml